weiroll/weiroll/README.md

 The `ext` bit signifies that this is an extended command, and as such the next command should be treated as 32-byte `in` list of indices, rather than the 6-byte list in the packed command struct.

-If `flb` is set, the fallback function will be called and the msg.data will be assigned from the state slot directly, without any attempt at encoding.
+If `dat` is set, the msg.data will be assigned from the state slot directly, without any attempt at encoding.

 Bits 3-5 are reserved for future use.